International Business Machines (IBM)

 Liquidity ratios

 2. Quick Ratio: The quick ratio, also known as the acid-test ratio, provides a more stringent measure of liquidity by excluding inventory from current assets.
-IBM's quick ratio has shown similar fluctuations as the current ratio, ranging from 0.80 to 1.08.
-The trend indicates that IBM may have had difficulties in quickly covering its short-term obligations with its most liquid assets.
+The quick ratio follows a similar trend to the current ratio, with a decline in the earlier periods and a recent uptick.
+The ratio falls below 1 in some periods, suggesting a potential issue in meeting short-term obligations without relying on inventory liquidation.

 See also: